Minnesota’s public charter schools are held accountable by parents, authorizers and the state of Minnesota in a variety of ways:

 - Annual Audit

 A charter school must submit an audit report to the Commissioner of Education and its authorizer by December 31st of each year.
-The report must include a copy of all charter school agreements for corporate management services.
+The report must include a copy of all charter school agreements for corporate management services, including the company's parent corporation; as well as agreements for other administrative, financial and staffing services.

 If the audit report finds that a material weakness exists in the financial reporting systems of the charter school, the school must submit a written report to the Commissioner of Education explaining how the material weakness will be resolved.